 October can be a scary month.
 We all run the risk of tiny ghouls and goblins knocking on our door, threatening to smother our windows in yolk unless we surrender our Snickers.
 For humans, these October spooks are confined mostly to Halloween weekend, and it’s all in good fun.
 But for the 70 million homeless dogs and cats in the United States, October can be genuinely terrifying.
 Winter is just around the corner, and life on the streets isn’t getting any cozier.

 Only 6.5 million of those homeless cats and dogs find their way into a shelter every year.
 But the ending isn’t always happy for those 6.5 million, as nearly 1.5 million are euthanized due to limited space in our shelters.
 This is why the American Society for the Prevention of Cruelty to Animals (ASPCA) dubbed October “Adopt a Shelter Dog Month” way back in 1981.
-For 38 years, it’s been an event to raise awareness for our homeless four-legged friends and, more importantly, make fewer of them homeless.
+For more than 40 years, it’s been an event to raise awareness for our homeless four-legged friends and, more importantly, make fewer of them homeless.

 So how can you celebrate?
 The most direct and obvious way to toot your party horn is to adopt a homeless dog.
 If everyone adopted just one cat or dog in need of a home, well, there’d be no more dogs and cats in need of homes.
 But while not everyone is in a position to adopt a pet, everyone can do a little something this month to help rescue dogs and the shelters who give them warm beds and three squares.
 Here are some ideas.